xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

     </dd>
   </dl>

-  See [modifiers bindings] for further details.
+  See [modifiers declaration and binding] for further details.
   </dd>

   [depressed]: @ref depressed-mod-def